4 day Walking adventure – Formentera

 https://thezestlife.co.uk/

-The Ranch – Palazzo Fiuggi, Italy
+Celebrity wellness retreat – Palazzo Fiuggi, Italy

 Tucking into my calorie controlled Michelin starred lunch, I took a moment to pause and savour the delicious food.
 A group of ladies were walking to their table, all dressed in standard issue white towelling robes with one of the group slightly behind.
 As I sipped my vanilla chai tea, I started to process that the tardy diner was one of the most famous faces in the world.
 A media giant who was known by her first name alone.
 I had booked onto this hard core wellness retreat as a challenge to myself but now all that all seemed relatively easy compared to the impossible task I was about to set myself.
 How could I get a selfie with Oprah?